 We will use the notation $\CV_i$ for the rank $v_i$ \textbf{tautological vector bundle} on $\CM_{\bv,\bw}$, whose fiber over a framed double quiver representation is the vector space $V_i$.
 The defining maps of a quiver representation induce maps of vector bundles

 for any $i,j \in I$ and any edge $e = \oij$ (above and henceforth, we abuse the notation $W_i$ to denote the equivariant vector bundle $\CO_{\CM_{\bv,\bw}} \otimes W_i$).
 The reason we twist the vector bundles by various characters of $T$ in the formulas above is to ensure that the resulting maps are $T$-equivariant.
-It is straightforward to see that the tangent bundle of Nakajima quiver varieties has the following formula in equivariant algebraic $K$-theory
+It is well-known (\cite{Nak 0}) that the tangent bundle of Nakajima quiver varieties has the following formula in equivariant algebraic $K$-theory

 (see Subsection \ref{sub:notation 1} for the notation of ``ratios" of locally free sheaves).
 Coupled with the well-known smoothness of $\CM_{\bv,\bw}$ (\cite{Nak 0}), formula \eqref{eqn:tangent bundle} implies that